RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Evaluation

 \subsection{Error Mitigation}

 We also evaluate RNNFast resilience to position errors.
 Figure \ref{Fig.:error_rate} shows the accuracy of the output as evaluated by the BLEU metric \cite{Papineni_BMA02}, as a function of the probability of position errors.
 We can see that for a relatively low probability of errors of $4.5\times10^{-7}$ the output accuracy is virtually unaffected.
 This is primarily due to the inherent robustness of the RNN to errors.
-However, at higher errors rates the output accuracy degrades substantially.
+However, without error mitigation, the output accuracy degrades substantially at higher errors rates.
 In the region around $4.5\times10^{-5}$ (highlighted region), which is the expected rate for single bit position errors, the output accuracy drops to 45\% for {\em im2txt} and 10\% for {\em seq2seq}, an unacceptable performance for most applications.
-When RNNFast error mitigation is enabled the drop in output accuracy is less than 2\%.
+When RNNFast error mitigation is enabled the drop in output accuracy is negligible at less than 2\%.

 The RNNFast error mitigation produces outputs with less than 5\% accuracy loss even for much higher error rates of $10^{-3}$ or around 20\% accuracy loss for $10^{-2}$.
 This shows that RNNFast EDC is robust to much higher error rates than what is expected for DWM technology.